-There is, however, a radical distinction between the Scientific and the Poetic Intellect, considered as such; and of this Dr. Frauenstädt seems to have no suspicion.
-The poet, whose method is representation, is forced to be vividly concrete; he pictures objects to the mental eye with a vividness which sometimes surpasses reality, or which is equal to what reality Currous and authentic detail.
-INFLUENCE OF SCIENCE ON POETRY.
-Die Naturwissenschaft in ihrem Eingluss auf Poesic, Religion, Moral, und Philosophie.
-Von Dr. Julius Frauenstüdt Von Dr. Julius Frauenstädt.
-This is a little book, though written by a German philosopher; a little book for only thus can be pass from Observation into Science.
-Take as on a very great subject, and written so well that we regret it was not larger. an example Davy's discovery of the metallic bases of alkalies.
-To suppose the subject of the pass for the metallic bases of alkalies.
-To suppose the subject of the metallic bases of alkalies.
-To suppose more impossible would the discovery have been.
-His success lay in consi-It is an old cry that Science is destructive to Poetry; a cry which finds its | dering it as not soda, but as resembling another substance in one particular only, namely, that of forming salts.
-Some salts were known to be composed of an acid and what was called an alkali.
+There is, however, a radical distinction between the Scientific and the Poetic Intellect, considered as such ; and of this Dr. Frauenstädt seems to have no suspicion.
+The poet, whose method is representation, is forced to be vividly concrete; he pictures objects to the mental eye with a vividness which sometimes surpasses reality, or which is equal to what reality produces on a mind exalted by passion.
+The man of science, whose method is abstraction, is forced to disregard the concrete phenomena, is forced to push out of sight the ordinary proper-ties and sensible appearances of objects in order to fix his whole D. Nutt. attention upon some unobvious similarities lurking amid diversities; a little book, though written by a German philosopher; a little book for only thus can he pass from Observation into Science.
+Take as ry great subject, and written so well that we regret it was not larger. an example Davy's discovery of the metallic bases of alkalies.
+To suppose fluence of Science on Poetry, Religion, Morals, and Philosophy, is that potash, lime, soda, &c., were metailic, was in flat contradiction to the ed by Dr. Frauenstädt in temperate and philosophic style; not, indeed, evidence of sense; all the observation in the world would not have revealed uch scientific knowledge met with any negative of ideas but in ich scientific knowledge, not with any novelty of ideas, but in very the presence of the metals.
+The more he considered soda as soda, the more impossible would the discovery have been.
+His success lay in consian old cry that Science is destructive to Poetry; a cry which finds its | dering it as not soda, but as resembling another substance in one particular only, namely, that of forming salts.
+Some salts were known to be composed brated passage in Wallenstein, so finely amplified by Coleridge in his of an acid and the oxide of a metal; other salts were known to be composed of an acid and what was called an alkali.
 Davy perceived an identity of function between the two bases, and declared that it must depend on identity of structure, and that this alkali must also be the oxide of a metal.
 Experiment soon determined that his guess was right.
 Indeed, when we but turn over the pages of a scientific work and see it crowded with symbols, we are at once made aware of the peculiar process of abstraction by which Science advances; we are made aware of the fact that the man of science, instead of thinking of the sensible properties of objects and trying to make the reader realise them vividly, is bent only on getting rid of these properties, and bringing to light certain hidden properties which the objects have in common.
 Thus the poet regards light as light, in its splendour, in its influence on life and happiness; the man of science abstracts from the phenomenon certain properties, undreamed of by the poet, and pushing the rest out of sight, shows you that the angle of incidence of the ray of light is equal to the angle of reflexion.